2 min read

-This article is the fifth and last of my series in which I cover 4 critical steps which make the difference between success and failure in monetising services and data:
+This article is the 5th and last of my series in which I cover 4 critical steps which make the difference between success and failure in monetising services:

-Read my introduction to this topic in Why it is important to monetise services and data.
+Read my introduction to this topic in Why it is important to monetise services.

 Developing new data-driven solutions and services is all about extending the existing business model, which leads to different challenges than many other initiatives and programs in a business.
 Recognising this in advance will help you understand the challenges and best strategies.

 In the previous articles of this series, I have described critical success factors for monetising service and data, like “Solve Bigger Customer Problems”, “Better Articulate the Value” and “Remove Obstacle for Clients to Use your new Offerings”.

 In the end, this all has to be achieved by people and teams in your organisation, who collaborate to innovate, to change and transform the business model.

 I will first describe common mistakes many companies make, which prevent them to have fluid and energising change and move beyond business-as-usual.
 This holds them back in monetising services and data, which is critical to thrive in today’s disruptive world.